Skip to main content

 Executives

-• Medical Insurance: Enrollment in the FASI fund for medical expenses.
+• Medical Insurance: Enrollment in the FASI fund commonly applies for qualifying executives in the industrial sector.

-• Retirement Plans: Employers with over 50 employees must contribute to the TFR (severance fund) into a pension fund or INPS.
+• Retirement Plans: Employers with over 50 employees must manage TFR in accordance with the applicable legal rules, including transfer to the Treasury Fund or pension fund where required.

-• Life Insurance: Amounts vary based on age and gender.
+• Life Insurance: Amounts vary based on the applicable collective agreement and policy terms.

-• Medical Insurance: Enrollment in the FASDAC fund.
+• Medical Insurance: Enrollment in the FASDAC fund commonly applies for qualifying executives in the commerce sector.

 Middle Managers, Employees, and Blue-Collar Workers